 Who Can Get Free Testing and Prevention Services?

 Most health insurance companies must cover these services.
-The exceptions are the grandfathered plans, which are health plans that existed before March 2010 that have not made significant changes to their benefits.
+The exceptions are the grandfathered plans, which are health plans that existed before March 2010 that have not made significant changes to their benefits, and short-term health plans, those in effect for fewer than 12 months.
 Check your health plan's summary of benefits to see if you can get free preventive care services.

 Why Is Testing and Prevention So Important?